sepro/bpost-ms/README.md

 # BPost Microservice
 Flask based microservice to quickly validate Belgian addresses.
-An easy request if forwarded to the bpost.be API and met with a simplified response.
+An easy request send to this webservice, is converted and forwarded to the official [bpost.be API](https://www.bpost.be/site/en/webservice-address) and met with a simplified response.

+As the official bpost webservice doesn't allow cross-origin resource sharing (CORS) it isn't possible to directly integrate the offical webservice with web-applications.
+This microservice was designed as a workaround for this limitation to validate addresses of new participants during the registration procedure  for the [Flemish Gut Flora Project](http://www.vlaamsdarmfloraproject.be).

 ## In a nutshell

-A simple post request, structured as indicated below, needs to be submitted to the /validate endpoint.
+A simple POST request, structured as indicated below, needs to be submitted to the **/validate** endpoint.
 This address will be forwarded to the bpost validation server and the response parsed.

 The response, a dictionary, will contain a "status" key, which can be "validated" or "error".
 In case the status is